RealShocky/ai-knowledgebase/README.md

-# FAQRep - AI-Powered VPN Support Knowledge Base
+# FAQRep - AI-Powered Support Knowledge Base

-An intelligent support knowledge base that uses AI to help users find answers to their VPN-related questions quickly and accurately.
+An intelligent support knowledge base that uses AI to help users find answers to their questions quickly and accurately.

 ## Features